mehrpooyanavaie/Live/README.md

-Below is an example of a professional README in English that explains the project, its realtime features, and design decisions:

----

 # Penalty Shootout Game

 A simple yet fun simulation of a penalty shootout game built with ASP.NET Core, SignalR, and Redis.
 The project consists of two parts: a console application that simulates penalty shots with an amusing, ASCII-style display, and a web application (built with Razor Pages) that shows a live, realtime scoreboard.